Ben Affleck, Jennifer Garner Divorce Reportedly Off Despite Alleged Nanny Affair

 “There is always a chance of reconciliation.
 They love each other,” noted the second insider.

-And the children play a role in Affleck’s and Jen’s decision as well, according to that second source.
+And the children play a role in Affleck and Jen’s decision as well, according to that second source.

 “They also really, really love their kids, and those kids love their parents.”

 As evidence of that family love, the insider revealed that Ben and Jennifer held a small party at their house in Los Angeles the day after Affleck and his pal Matt Damon reunited on the Oscars stage.
-The party was in honor of their son Samuel turning 5, and the couple’s daughters Violet, 11, and Seraphina, 8, helped to celebrate.
+The party was in honor of their son, Samuel, turning 5, and the couple’s daughters Violet, 11, and Seraphina, 8, helped to celebrate.

 “The girls had wrapped presents for Sam, including superhero toys.
 They had a cake.
 Everyone seemed happy,” commented the source.